Help stop the spread of invasive weeds by reporting them! If you think you have spotted a high priority weed from the EDRR list, here’s what you do:

 - A written description of the plant: Flower color, shape and size, leaf shape size, does the plant have fibers, etc.

 - Location information: GPS coordinates are the best but detailed written directions to the site work if you don’t have a GPS.
 Information such as the closest intersection or mile marker, or how far past a trail or bridge crossing as well as nearby landmarks is most helpful.

 - Size of infestation: How many feet wide and how many feet long is the weed patch?

 There are a two ways to report your EDRR sighting:

 The easiest and preferred reporting method is through the Online Oregon Invasive Species Hotline.
 Log on to the website oregoninvasiveshotline.org and click on the ‘Report Now’ button.
 This website is structured to easily allow anyone to report the species and location of invasive plants and animals across the state.
 If reports are made for locations in our district, these reports are forwarded to us.

 If we don’t catch your call, please leave a message on how we can contact you to talk about your sighting.

 What We Will Do

-If a species from the EDRR list is reported to us, we will contact the landowner and visit the reported site to verify the species.
-We will then create an action plan to determine the most effective response and begin control on the species as soon as possible.
+If a species from the EDRR list or our high-priority list is reported to us, we will contact the landowner and visit the reported site to verify the species.
+If warranted, we will then create an action plan to determine the most effective response and begin control on the species as soon as possible.